n0shake/blog/content/blog/cracking-fb/index.md

 category: blog
 ---

-> The views expressed below are mine and mine only!
-I’ve learned a lot through other engineers sharing their interview experiences.
+> I’ve learned a lot through other engineers sharing their interview experiences.
 Maybe someone can learn something from mine.

 Ever since my friends/colleagues heard that I joined Facebook, there’s been a common theme around the questions that I’ve been asked: